ingesolvoll/kee-frame/README.md

 If an event is matched, the right-side map decides what happens next.
 It can transition into a new state, or dispatch re-frame events.
 Both are optional.

+There are 2 special "events" here:
+- `:kee-frame.fsm/after` triggers the specified number of ms after entering that state.
+Will not trigger if state has changed.
+- `:kee-frame.fsm/on-enter` triggers immediately when entering that state.

 FSMs can be started and stopped like this:

 ```clojure